hale/dungeon/ASSESSMENT2_REPORT.md

 played out, and given predefined rewards the action taken can be measured and recorded.

+The result matched my expectations.
+In general, the ogre will wait after the first longbow shot until its energy is replenished.
+In addition, when a faction creature is near the enemy they do not wait, since there isn't as much benefit.
+Other behavioural differences can be observed, but it's more difficult to see a pattern.

 ## Limitations

 Despite the behaviour improving perceptually, the overall number of games won